-Shantanu Mehta is a PhD researcher at CONNECT in University of Limerick.
+Shantanu Mehta is a CONNECT Research Fellow at the University of Limerick.

 In 2011, he received his Bachelor’s Degree in Electronics and Telecommunication Engineering, from WIT, India and in 2014 he completed a Masters of Technology degree in Very Large Scale Integration (VLSI) design from the Vellore Institute of Technology (VIT), India.

 In 2020, he completed the PhD degree in Analog & Mixed-Signal IC design domain from the University of Limerick, Ireland.
 For his doctoral thesis, he worked on “High-Speed Nyquist-rate Current-Steering D/A Converters Error Analysis, Modelling and Mitigation Techniques”.
 His research interests include High-speed current-steering D/A converters, Digital Signal Processing (DSP), digitally assisted analog circuits and Dynamic Element Matching (DEM) techniques.
 From 2016 to 2017, he worked with Analog Devices, Limerick, Ireland as an Analog Design Engineer in an automotive group, where he worked on design of Analog Filters.
 He is a recipient of Science-Foundation-Ireland (SFI)-CONNECT fellowship award in 2017.